rktjmp/hotpot.nvim/README.md

 require("hotpot").setup({
   provide_require_fennel = false, -- (require "fennel") -> hotpot.fennel
   compiler = {

-    modules = {}, -- options passed to fennel.compile for modules
+    -- options passed to fennel.compile for modules, defaults to {}
+    modules = {
+      -- not default but recommended, align lua lines with fnl source -- for more debuggable errors.
+See fennel docs.
+      -- correlate = true
+    },

-    macros = { -- options passed to fennel.compile for macros
+    -- options passed to fennel.compile for macros, defaults as shown macros = {
-      env = "_COMPILER"
+      env = "_COMPILER" -- MUST be set along with any other options }
-    }
   }
 })